Dates

 In two public lectures in English, dance and performance scholar Gabriele Klein will once again place the themes of performances of Dutch National Ballet in the context of current dance and socio-political debates.
 Using examples from classical and contemporary dance and supported by video material, she will demonstrate the relevance of dance for a democratic society and culture.

-This lecture is related to the performance How Anansi freed the stories of the world.
-The other lecture in this series is titled Choreographing literature, and is related to the performance Lady Macbeth.
-For more information on that lecture, click here.
+This edition is linked to the production How Anansi freed the stories of the world.
+Earlier in this series, the lecture Choreographing literature took place, which was connected to the production Lady Macbeth.

 Order tickets